 Codependents come in many forms and may be loud, controlling, and dominating, or quiet, fearful, and submissive.
 But their lives become organized around other people to the extent that they often lose their own identity in the process.
 When codependents get help, they are able to get their focus on themselves and their own problems and the addicts in their lives typically have increased rates of sustained sobriety because addictions are a family disease.
 When codependents are untreated, they tend to have a pattern of unhealthy addictive sorts of relationships and may struggle with parenting issues as well.

 People involved in recovery often struggle with a variety of related issues including continuing periodic post acute withdrawal symptoms, difficulty expressing emotions appropriately, relationship problems, ACA (adult children of alcoholics) and other family of origin issues, social adjustment issues, and sometimes substitute addictions.
-At Veritas Counseling Center, LLC these problems are also treated and clients can learn new coping skills that aid them in continuing to address ongoing recovery issues that come up in their lives.
-Clients are referred to 12-Step Recovery Programs that may help them with tackling family of origin issues as well as substitute addictions and relationship issues.
-When appropriate, adjunct Equine Assisted Psychotherapy is also available.
+At Veritas Counseling Center, LLC these problems were also treated and clients can learn new coping skills that aid them in continuing to address ongoing recovery issues that come up in their lives.
+Clients were referred to 12-Step Recovery Programs that may help them with tackling family of origin issues as well as substitute addictions and relationship issues.
+When appropriate, adjunct Equine Assisted Psychotherapy was also available.

 The therapist at Veritas Counseling Center was also an author and offered free stress management tips to those in recovery as well as to the general public.
 For this month's tips visit www.calmingmeditations.com